 The FPSC has been seeking cost savings and efforts to streamline regulatory processes for well over a decade.
 The origin of these streamlining efforts is not limited to the emergence and evolution of competition in the telecommunications industry.
 In fiscal year 1999/2000, the FPSC had 401 full time positions.
-Through several reductions over a period of years, that number was reduced to 277 in the 2016/2017 fiscal year, a total reduction of 31 percent.
+That number was reduced to 267 in the 2017/2018 fiscal year, a total reduction of 33 percent.
 Over the years, many of these reductions came as a result of projected workload reductions in the telecommunications area.
-At this time, the FPSC believes the Office of Telecommunications is right-sized for its current statutory obligations.
+At this time, the FPSC believes its telecommunications staff is right-sized for its current statutory obligations.

 Effective July 2011, the FPSC reduced the telecommunications RAF rate from 0.0020 to 0.0016 of the gross operating revenues derived from intrastate business.
-In addition, all local telephone service providers now pay \$600 as the minimum fee instead of varying rates based upon the service offered. \(^1\) At the current 0.0016 rate, carriers will pay this minimum fee up to \$375,000 in gross intrastate The reduced RAF rate was determined assuming reduced responsibilities, operating revenues. projecting staff hours on continuing telecommunications workload, and projecting telecommunications company revenues.
-As they have for several years, revenues subject to RAF from the telecommunications companies regulated by the FPSC continued to decline in 2016 as traditional wireline revenues are replaced by unregulated (VoIP/broadband) services.
-Also, through consolidation of companies and the maturation of the markets, the number of regulated companies also continues to decline.
-Given all these factors, the agency is evaluating the need to further reduce the telecommunications RAF rate in 2017.
+In addition, all local telephone service providers now pay \$600 as the minimum fee instead of varying rates based upon the service offered.1 At the current 0.0016 rate, carriers will pay this minimum fee up to \$375,000 in gross intrastate operating revenues.
+The reduced RAF rate was determined assuming reduced responsibilities, projecting staff hours on continuing telecommunications workload, and projecting telecommunications company revenues.
+As they have for several years, revenues subject to RAFs from telecommunications companies regulated by the FPSC continued to decline in 2017 as traditional wireline revenues are replaced by unregulated (VoIP/broadband)